 Accreditation is a method by which a program demonstrates to an outside organization or agency that the program is meeting the quality standards set by that organization.
-MSDE recognizes national accrediting agencies as aligning with the overall mission and high standards for early care and school-age child care and public school in the state of Maryland.
-The Maryland EXCELS Branch offers guidance and support to programs seeking accreditation.
-Additionally, the Accreditation Support Fund is available to assist programs with the cost of national accreditation fees and reimbursement of Maryland Accreditation related expenses.
+The Maryland State Department of Education (MSDE) recognizes national accrediting organizations as aligning with the overall mission and high standards for early childhood, public prekindergarten and school-age child care programs.
+Quality Assurance Specialists offer guidance and support to programs seeking accreditation.
+Additionally, the Accreditation Support Fund is available to assist programs with the cost of national accreditation fees and reimbursement of expenses related to Maryland Accreditation.

-To recognize the importance of meeting and demonstrating standards at this highest level of quality, Maryland EXCELS participating programs must achieve accreditation in order to reach Check Level 5.
-In addition, accredited programs entering Maryland EXCELS will receive credit for criteria already demonstrated to the accrediting agency.
+To recognize the importance of meeting and demonstrating standards at this highest level of quality, Maryland EXCELS participating programs must achieve accreditation in order to reach a Quality Rating 5.
+In addition, accredited programs entering Maryland EXCELS will receive credit for requirements already demonstrated to the accrediting organization.

 - American Montessori Internationale/USA (AMI/USA)

 - Association of Independent Maryland Schools (AIMS)

 - Association of Waldorf Schools of North America (AWSNA)

 - Council on Accreditation – After-School Accreditation (COA/ASA)

 - Maryland Accreditation (MSDE)